251 Best Restaurants in Thailand

 Isao

-$$ | Sukhumvit Fodor's choice
+$$ | Sukhumvit Fodor's Choice

-Bangkok has hundreds of Japanese restaurants, but only Isao has a line out the door almost every night, thanks to the most creative sushi rolls west of California.
+Bangkok has hundreds of Japanese restaurants, but only Isao has a line out the door almost every night, thanks to the most creative maki rolls west of California.
 The owner studied under the chef at the revered Green Tea in Chicago, and the repeat clientele attests to the widespread enthusiasm for his culinary flights of fancy in sleek modern surrounds.

-5 Sukhumvit, Soi 31, Bangkok, Bangkok, 10110, Thailand
+5 Sukhumvit Rd., Soi 31, Bangkok, 10110, Thailand

 Known For